glibsonoran/Plush-for-ComfyUI/README.md

 *CGPTInstruction (optional)*: This will show you the instruction that was sent to ChatGPT along with the prompt.
 The instruction tells ChatGPT how to treat the prompt.
 It’s pretty much the same every time so typically it’s not worth hooking up after you’ve seen a couple.

-*Style Info (optional)*:  If the style_info UI control is set to “true”, this will output a brief backgrounder on the art style you’ve chosen:  What it is, its history and the names of some artists who have been influential in that style.
+*Style Info (optional)*:  If the style_info UI control is set to “true”, this will output a brief backgrounder on the art style you’ve chosen:  This will display important characteristics of the style, its history and the names of some artists who have been influential in that style.
 This will require connecting it to a text display box if you’re going to use it.

 **UI inputs**: